-As Central Victoria’s only no kill shelter, we are committed to providing a safe, caring and enriched environment for our animals, for as long as required to find the right permanent home.
+As Central Victoria’s first no kill shelter, we are committed to providing a safe, caring and enriched environment for our animals, for as long as required to find the right permanent home.

 Each individual animal has differing needs and personality.
 We have a thorough application process to assist us in selecting the right fit for the animal and ensuring they are suitably rehomed for life by committed owners.

 All dogs/cats in our Shelter Adoption Program are de-sexed, vaccinated, micro chipped, wormed and health checked.